This is the "Title Page" page of the "APA Style Guide - Recommended for Psychology Students" guide.

 3. Flush to the right margin, page numbers throughout the document, including on the title page and the references list.

-For an example of how to set this up, please click on the document below.
+For an example of how to set this up, please click on the documents below.